PetrFlajsingr/pf_imgui/README.md

 ```
 ![img.png](img/dialog.png)

-There are some additional `ModalDialog` descendants for easy of usage:
+There are some additional `ModalDialog` descendants for ease of usage:

 * `InputDialog` for string input.
 ```cpp